Regret Analysis of Average-Reward Unichain MDPs via an Actor-Critic Approach: Introduction

 \textbf{Direct Policy Gradient Approaches:} Unlike value-based methods, policy gradient (PG) approaches are well-suited to environments with large or continuous state and action spaces, and are relatively easy to implement.
 Despite their empirical success, theoretical analysis of PG methods has largely focused on ergodic MDPs.
 This is due to favorable properties in the ergodic setting, such as bounded hitting times and fast mixing, which simplify analysis and enable near-optimal regret bounds.
 These properties ensure that samples collected $t_{\mathrm{mix}}$ steps apart approximate independent draws from the stationary distribution.
 Algorithms like MDP-OOMD \citep{wei2020model}, PPG \citep{bai2023regret}, and PHAPG \citep{ganesh2024variance} exploit these characteristics to construct low-bias value estimates.
 However, to the best of our knowledge, no prior work provides regret guarantees for PG methods in the more general unichain setting, where such strong mixing assumptions do not hold.

 \textbf{Actor-Critic Approaches:} In contrast to direct policy gradient methods that estimate gradients from sampled trajectories, Actor-Critic (AC) methods use Temporal Difference (TD) based critics to aid policy gradient through bootstrapped value estimates.
 Further, direct methods scale poorly and rely on access to mixing or hitting times, typically unknown in practice.
-AC methods are more sample-efficient but introduce additional bias, making theoretical analysis harder.
+AC methods are more sample-efficient but introduce addtional bias, making theoretical analysis harder.
 Regret results for AC methods are limited and focus on global convergence (pseudo-regret), as seen in \citep{patel2024global, wang2024nonasymptotic, ganesh2024order}.
-The MLMC-NAC algorithm proposed in \citep{ganesh2024order} achieves order-optimal convergence by leveraging multi-level Monte Carlo to reduce bias.
-However, both \citep{ganesh2024order} and other analyses based on actor-critic methods assume ergodicity.
-Extending these results to unichain MDPs, which do not exhibit exponential mixing, requires fundamentally different techniques and forms the focus of this paper.
+The MLMC-NAC algorithm in \citep{ganesh2024order} achieves order-optimal convergence using multi-level Monte Carlo to reduce bias, but still assumes fast mixing.
+Extending such results to unichain MDPs, which lack exponential mixing, requires fundamentally different techniques and is the focus of this paper.

 \textbf{Unichain Analyses}: A few recent works explicitly address the unichain setting \citep{agrawal2025optimistic, li2024stochastic}.
 The Optimistic Q-learning algorithm in \citep{agrawal2025optimistic}, discussed earlier, is value-based.
 The SPMD method in \citep{li2024stochastic} takes a policy-based approach with order-optimal sample complexity but uses a tabular policy, leading to poor scalability with large action spaces.
 It also assumes access to a simulator (generator), which is often unrealistic.
 Moreover, both works rely on stronger assumptions than the classical unichain condition used in our analysis (see Remark~\ref{rem:unichain}).